Peyman-Borhani/Work-Plan/README.md

 ▪ New innovative ideas, be much fun to use.
 ▪ Target's largest user group.....(in most cases-> youngsters/teenagers/girls)
 . - easy access, willing to share with friends.
-. - most active, free timeand online exposure.
+. - most active, free time and online exposure.
 ▪ Free marketing  => If the user base(ex: teens)love it, they will share it with friends.
 ▪ Global marketing => Most used platform of the user base is instagram. (easy access/availability).
 ▪ Local Marketing =>  Example: positive educational products can be offered to schools.